kwdunaway/WGBS_Tools/README.md

 The main alignment pipeline.
 It takes in a fastq file and outputs the following:
 1. Bam containing all of the aligned reads in BS_Seeker format.
 See [BS-Seeker2](https://github.com/BSSeeker/BSseeker2) for more details.
 1. Log of BS_Seeker2 run which has useful overall information about the sequencing run.
-1. Folder containing a single Percent Methylated Bed (pm_bed) file for every chromosome.
-The pm_bed has 7 columns with the format:
-  1. chromosome
-  1. start of C
-  1. end of C (1 base away)
-  1. percent methylation and number of reads contributing to the permeth call (separate by a *-*)
-  1. 0
-  1. strand (if CpG then it says + but is really a combination of both strands)
-  1. 0
-  1. 0
-  1. color (in RRR,GGG,BBB format)

 ### <a name="roi"> roi </a>
   roi        Calls methylation over ROIs.